michael-brewer-ds/megaline_analysis/README.md

 ## Business Impact
 This analysis informs marketing budget allocation and highlights opportunities to improve pricing strategy and product design.
 Recommendations include shifting focus toward higher-value customers, refining plan structures, and expanding offerings to increase revenue stability.

-## Overview
-This project analyzes simulated customer behavior and revenue patterns for Megaline, a telecom operator offering two prepaid plans: Surf and Ultimate.
-The objective is to determine which plan generates more revenue and provide a data-driven recommendation to support marketing budget allocation.

-Using a sample of approximately 500 customers, this analysis examines call, message, and internet usage throughout 2018, then compares plan performance through exploratory analysis and statistical testing.

-## Business Problem
-Megaline’s commercial team needs to know which prepaid plan brings in more revenue so the company can allocate its advertising budget more effectively.
-This project evaluates the revenue performance of Surf and Ultimate by analyzing customer usage behavior and testing whether observed differences are statistically significant.

 ## Dataset
 This project uses a simulated dataset representing approximately 500 Megaline customers.
 The data is designed for analytical practice and models realistic customer activity, plan usage, and revenue behavior.